Colt New Service: .357 Magnum Models

 In 1933, the New Service was chambered for .38 Special and .44 Russian, other less common calibers were discontinued.
 In 1936, the New Service was chambered for new .357 Magnum cartridge.
 As one of the most powerful handgun cartridges available of the time, it was easily capable of penetrating the automobile bodies and body armor used by the gangsters, bank robbers, and fugitives of that era.
 As such, it became instantly popular with Lawmen, State Troopers and Highway Patrolmen.
-These guns were offered with 4", 5" and 6" barrels.
+These guns were offered with barrel lengths of 4, 5 and 6 in.
 The early models came with checkered walnut grips, while the later models used plastic-like "Coltwood" grips.

 With the onset of World War II the Colt New Service was discontinued in 1941.
 It was the largest revolver ever manufactured by Colt and one of the largest production revolvers of all time until the introduction of the .44 Magnum Colt Anaconda in 1990.
 There are several generational variants including the "Old Model" (which refers to the first 21,000 units made), "Transitional Model" (which incorporated a hammer-block safety), "Improved Model" (325,000 units), and "Late Model" (manufactured from 1928 to 1941).
 A "Target Model", "Shooting Master", and "Deluxe Target Model" were offered as well.